Why are ISO Standards important in the food industry?14 10 月, 2021 By Kaytieduffield

 As humans, we rely on food to survive.
 Since consuming food is an essential part of our day-to-day life, the food industry is always in high demand and under serious scrutiny.
-Therefore, it is crucial for anyone involved in the food industry to manage their food safety and minimise hazards.
+Therefore, it is crucial for anyone involved in the food industry to manage their food safety and minimize hazards.
 There are 4 common hazards the food industry needs to consider:

 - Microbiological hazards – including bacteria, fungi, viruses, etc.